Jodhpur: British colonial period

+A major revolt occurred in 1857 by some Rathore nobles of Pali led by Thakur Kushal Singh of Auwa, but the rebels were defeated by the British Army under Colonel Holmes and peace was restored.

-During the British Raj, the state of Jodhpur had the largest land area of any in the Rajputana.
+During the British Raj, the state of Jodhpur had the largest land area in the Rajputana.
 The land area of the state was 93424 km2 its population in 1901 was 44,73,759.
 It enjoyed an estimated revenue of £3,529,000.
 Its merchants, the Marwaris, flourished and came to occupy a position of dominance in trade across India.